The ensemble Le Stagioni was created in 2017:

 But he also embodies a starting point.
 New currents took shape during the middle of the century all over Europe, from Naples to Dresden.
 European music departed from Baroque conventions and touched on new ground.
 New musical forms, such as the symphony, began to emerge and spread throughout the continent.
 Over a short period of time, the musical identity of Europe as a whole underwent a radical transformation.

-Only a few decades of experiments and innovations separate Handel from Mozart: an indirect lineage, but one which, through Vinci, Leo, Pergolesi, Jommelli, Cimarosa and Johann Christian Bach, never loses its consistency in both structure and sound.
-Likewise, there is a continuity between the orchestra of Handel, that of Neapolitan composers, and that of Haydn, Mozart and the young Beethoven.
+Only a few decades of experiments and innovations separate Handel from Mozart: an indirect lineage, but one which, through Leo, Cimarosa, Sammartini and Johann Christian Bach, never loses its consistency in both structure and sound.
+Likewise, there is a continuity between the orchestra of Handel, that of Italian composers, and that of Haydn, Mozart and the young Beethoven.

 Rediscovering this forgotten thread, reinventing a multi-faceted and malleable sound, finding a unique and original identity, building an orchestra grounded in the work of Handel and the Italian Baroque but that reaches out to Viennese classicism: this is the challenge and artistic goal of Le Stagioni.

 Thorough musicological research is the foundation of the work of Le Stagioni.
 The ensemble works with experts in the relevant repertoire to ensure the musicological accuracy of their different programmes, supported by the newest editorial work, often undertaken by the musicians themselves.
 The ensemble has established the three following principles for performing works in an historically informed manner :

 • Le Stagioni respect the integrity of each work: the works will not be cut or rearranged beyond what is documented in historical sources relating to different versions, etc.